 Truckee Tahoe Airport District participates in the California Public Employees' Retirement System (CalPERS), a cost-sharing multiple-employer public employee retirement system defined benefit pension plan administered by CalPERS.
 The plan provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Benefit provisions are established by state statutes, as legislatively amended, within the Public Employees' Retirement Law.
 CalPERS issues a separate comprehensive annual financial report that includes financial statements and required supplementary information.
 Copies of the CalPERS annual financial report may be obtained from the CalPERS Executive Office, 400 P Street, Sacramento, California 95814.
-The District currently offers two levels of retirement benefits: Tier 1, a 2.7% at 55 benefit covers employees hired on or before July 1, 2012, and Tier 2, a 2.0% at 60 benefit covers employees hired after July 1, 2012.
-A third tier will apply to certain employees hired after January1, 2013.
-The District does not have any employees in that classification as of September 30, 2013.
+The District currently offers two levels of retirement benefits: Tier 1, a 2.7% at 55 benefit covers employees hired on or before July 1, 2012, and Tier 2, a 2.0% at 60 benefit covers employees hired after July 1, 2012 and tier 3, a 2.0% at 62 benefit covers employees hired after January1, 2013.